 Developing SOPs is also addressed in the EH&S Laboratory Safety Practices class, which is required for a laboratory's RP, CHO, and any laboratory supervisors/managers.
-Registration for this class is available online or call EH&S at 206.543.7201 for more information.
-For advice in developing SOPs, call EH&S at 206.685.3993 or email .
+Registration for this class is available through the EH&S website or call EH&S at 206.543.7201 for more information.
+For advice in developing SOPs, call EH&S at 206.685.3993 or email.